Trump's proposed executive order would have authorized the National Guard to seize voting machines - ExBulletin

 The draft executive order appears to be among the records the House committee investigating the Jan.
 6 attack on the U.S. Capitol was seeking from the National Archives.

-The committee had revealed what it was looking for in the documents in a court filing, and it included a draft executive order on the subject of election integrity” and a document containing the presidential conclusions regarding the security of the presidential election. of 2020 and ordering various actions.
+The committee had revealed what it was looking for in the documents in a court filing, and it included “a draft executive order on the subject of election integrity” and “a document containing presidential findings regarding the security of the 2020 presidential election and ordering various actions.”

-Those documents were turned over to the committee this week after the U.S. Supreme Court denied Trump’s request to bar the documents from being turned over.
+These documents were handed over to the committee this week after the US Supreme Court rejected Trump’s request that he block the documents from being handed over.

 A representative for Trump did not respond to a request for comment.

-It is unclear who authored the draft document, dated December 16, 2020 and titled “PRESIDENTIAL FINDINGS TO PRESERVE THE COLLECTION AND ANALYSIS OF NATIONAL SECURITY INFORMATION REGARDING THE 2020 GENERAL ELECTION.”
+It is unclear who authored the draft document, dated December 16, 2020 and titled “PRESIDENTIAL FINDINGS TO PRESERVE, COLLECT AND ANALYZE NATIONAL SECURITY INFORMATION REGARDING THE 2020 GENERAL ELECTIONS.”
 He repeats arguments made by attorney Sidney Powell and former national security adviser Michael Flynn during a December 18 meeting at the White House.

 The draft order does not identify the person Trump would appoint as special counsel, but refers to the person as “her.”